 An integrated amplifier combines a preamp and a power amp into a single unit.

-Integrated amplifiers are common in home entertainment systems (as amplifiers and receivers) and in the aforementioned guitar amps (and other instrument amplifiers).
+Integrated amplifiers are common in home entertainment systems (as amplifiers and receivers) and the aforementioned guitar amps (and other instrument amplifiers).

 Though we can sometimes find an integrated amplifier that has tube electronics at both stages, it's much more common to find solid-state integrated amps.

-Many active audio devices have built-in amplifier.
+Many active audio devices have built-in amplifiers.

 - Mic inputs in audio mixers will have mic preamplifiers.

 - Active mixers have built-in power amplifiers at their outputs to boost line level signals up to speaker level.

 - Active speakers have built-in power amplifiers at their inputs to boost line level signals up to speaker level.

 These built-in amplifiers are typically confined within the body of the unit and are solid-state unless otherwise stated.

 Digital electronics rely on transistors to function.
 A digital amplifier circuit will have a large number of transistors, using their “on/off” functionality to achieve binary functionality (1s and 0s) required of digital data.